jdjakub/phd-thesis/ch-bl.md

 A \naive\ implementation would simply implement the standard Lisp interpreter routines (`eval` and `apply`) as recursive JavaScript functions.
 However, this would miss an opportunity for visualisation and debugging that is already present in our substrate.
 Instead, we followed Heuristic\ \ref{in-state-op} and had intermediate interpreter state reside in-system.
 This made a later in-system port easier by doing half of the work now.

 Lisp evaluation is done by walking over the expression tree.
 At any point, we are looking at a subtree and will evaluate it until reaching a primitive value.
 Ordinarily, the "current subexpression" is an argument to `eval` at the top of the stack, while the stack records our path from the original top-level expression.
 Since we already had a tree visualisation, we used that instead of a stack.
 We did, however, need to maintain references to parent tree nodes (see Appendix\ \ref{graphs-vs.-trees}) in order to backtrack towards the next unevaluated subexpression once the current one is evaluated.
 Furthermore, instead of *destructively* replacing tree nodes with their "more-evaluated" versions, we "annotate" the tree instead.
-This design choice follows Subtext\ \cite{subtext} and will make it possible to trace provenance and enable novel programming experiences.
+This design choice follows Subtext\ \cite{Subtext} and will make it possible to trace provenance and enable novel programming experiences.

 \note{Perhaps the idea of bootstrapping abstractions from the low-level (Heuristic\ \ref{use-asm}) has been refuted?
 Instead of writing BL-ASM in-system to build things up, it's been so tedious that I haven't touched it and instead leaped to Masp in JavaScript!
 It is of course still possible in principle, but the complex reality of how I did things and the design decisions I made, caused it to be uneconomical.}